-To prove you're in good company, here are six bookmark-worthy dating blogs and forums that shine a light on the good, bad, and the ugly of modern dating.
+To prove you're in good company, here are six bookmark-worthy dating blogs and forums that shine a light on the good, bad, and the ugly sides of modern dating.

 Reddit is your go-to for skincare, and it's going to be your go-to for dating, as well.
 The dating subreddit is a good place to find the answers to all of your dating- and relationship-related quandaries—even the embarrassing ones.
 And with more than 75,000 members, there's no shortage of peer-to-peer discussions to weigh in on here.
 In the (nearly impossible) event that you read every user-submitted post, you can hop over to r/relationships (2.4 million members), r/relationship_advice (1.5 million members), or any of the other related subreddits.

 If you're an OkCupid user, you absolutely need to check out the OkCupid blog.
-Not only does The OkCupid Blog tackle the topic of modern dating through its posts, it frequently turns to its own users to substantiate its arguments.
+Not only does The OkCupid Blog tackle the topic of modern dating through its posts, but it also frequently turns to its own users to substantiate its arguments.
 Key words from user profiles are analyzed and tallied to pinpoint trends and discrepancies in everything from politics and slang to pop culture and, of course, dating.
 The fun infographics are a bonus.

 Why did he wait so long to text after our date?
 What does it mean if he still hasn't made a move yet?
 In order to understand what guys are doing when it comes to dating, sometimes you just need a guy's perspective.
 Dating coach Evan Marc Katz strives to supply women with an authentic male perspective on dating, and his eponymous blog follows suit.
 The posts address the barriers that stand between the male-female connection, with unbiased advice as to when to persist in a relationship—and when to call it quits.